-There is an age-old debate on the use of plain language in scientific journals, with at least some consensus on the utility of plain language summaries to accompany papers (Bredbenner and Simon, 2019; Hauck, 2019).
+- There is an age-old debate on the use of plain language in scientific journals, with at least some consensus on the utility of plain language summaries to accompany papers (Bredbenner and Simon, 2019; Hauck, 2019).
 Even if occasional jargon is the only way you see to effectively communicate within your field of expertise, you should consider whether it can be eliminated for a journal such as GC, where it is potentially problematic for the target audience.
 Like other similar journals, the word 'communication' implies interdisciplinary research, including topics such as science engagement and dialogue, science policy, and education, with GC also including recent fields such as science-art collaborations.
-The readership of such a journal potentially includes a wide variety of backgrounds, who are unlikely to know each other's jargon.
-If the use of jargon is considered unavoidable, you could explain the terms in the text, but you should note that the presence of jargon (pejoratively 'scientific language') has been shown to interfere with readers' ability to fluently process scientific information, even when definitions of these terms are provided, which in turn affects their interest in and understanding of the science (Shulman et al., 2020).
+The readership of such a journal 525 potentially includes a wide variety of backgrounds, who are unlikely to know each other's jargon.
+If the use of jargon is - considered unavoidable, you could explain the terms in the text, but you should note that the presence of jargon (pejoratively 'scientific language') has been shown to interfere with readers' ability to fluently process scientific information, even when definitions of these terms are provided, which in turn affects their interest in and understanding of the science (Shulman et al., 2020).

 The appropriate use of tables, figures, and video can also assist clear communication.
 Well-presented tables and figures can help summarize the salient points of your work, making them accessible to different types of users.
 This could range from annotated photographs (Fig. 1b of Lancaster, 2020) to the vast array of geovisualization techniques available including animations and interactive software tools for data exploration (e.g. Smith et al., 2013).
-Animation and cartoon summaries can also be used to good effect (Hillier et al., 2019c, a).
+Animation and cartoon summaries can can be published in GC:

+535 also be used to good effect (Hillier et al., 2019c, a).
 GC also supports the use of graphical and video abstracts, which can be used to help reach a wider and more diverse audience.
-A journal article provides a respected basis for onward dissemination via blog posts, posts on social media and other channels.